wg-wyatt/Forestry-Mapping-Backpack/README.md

 ---

 ## Overview
-The LiDAR Backpack Mapping System is a modular mobile sensing platform designed for ecological and forestry data collection.
-The system integrates a rotating LiDAR sensor, inertial measurement unit (IMU), onboard processing, and custom electronics into a compact, field-deployable package capable of generating high-resolution three-dimensional point clouds.
-This project encompassed the complete mechanical and electrical design process, including CAD modeling, sheet metal design, custom PCB development, system architecture, MATLAB-based engineering analysis, and structural simulation.
-The design emphasizes manufacturability, modularity, and ease of assembly while remaining suitable for low-volume fabrication.
+The LiDAR Backpack Mapping System is a mobile, human-wearable sensing platform engineered to improve 3D point cloud density and spatial coverage for forestry and ecological surveying.
+Developed to replace rigid mast-mounted sensors, the system integrates a continuous secondary rotation axis with onboard processing to optimize sensor range, lower the user's center of gravity, and improve ergonomics during extended field deployment.

 ---